Sombressoul/dyna/README.md

 ### Holographic Projection Memory (HPM)

-All HPM-related documentation has been moved to: https://github.com/sombressoul/CogniRay
+All documentation and theoretical content related to Holographic Projection Memory (HPM) has been moved to the dedicated repository: [CogniRay](https://github.com/sombressoul/CogniRay)

+Please refer to that project for up-to-date material, licensing, and development.

 ---